Sata51/logrz/README.md

 	//[ 14:57:34.184 ][ FATAL ][ logrz.TestLogger ] > Start! +7.206µs
 	logrz.P("Start!")
 	//[ 14:57:34.184 ][ PANIC ][ logrz.TestLogger ] > Start! +7.263µs

+	//Set minimum log level to be print
+	//Log level are sorted from Trace > Debug > Info > Warning > Error > Fatal > Panic
+	logrz.SetLevel(logrz.ErrorLevel)

+	//Disable log color
+	logrs.DisableColor(bool)

+	//Force the entire line to be colorized logrz.ForceFullColor(bool)

+	//Set the log file usage
+	//If the flush flag is true, the file will be cleaned at each run
+	//each call of this func with the use set to true will trigger a new line in the log file like:
+	//[ 23:58:24.289 ] Log start
+	logrz.SetUseFile(use bool, flush bool, filePath string)

 }
 ```